Punter2010/bangla-web-fonts-1/README.md

 CSS rules for fonts written by [Maksudur Rahman Maateen](https://maateen.me/)

-Core `ttf` Fonts are developed by various developers, known developers are stated already.
-Respect and bow to them.
+Core `ttf` Fonts have been developed by various developers, known developers have been stated above already.
+We show respect and bow to them.

 Project HomePage: [http://fonts.maateen.me/](http://fonts.maateen.me/)